camille-PM/cube_parametric_study/README.md

 # cube_parametric_study
-Computer framework used in the cubic scaffold parametric study (initial mechanical signals and full regeneration) Here is the case of the full regeneration study.
+Computer framework used in the cubic scaffold parametric study (initial mechanical signals and full regeneration) Here is the case of the initial mechanical signals study.

 **Instructions**
 * Put all files in the same folder as the Abaqus CAE file